noa-beyond/burn-scar-mapping/README_L1C.md

 - Creates an object from the L1C_Downloader and an object fromt the L1C_Proseccor class
 - Calls the function process_burned_area from the L1C_Proseccor class which extracts the final burned area

+Its worth to be noted that the images and extracted burned area will be saved in the same file with the main script and the classes.

 ### **2. Class L1C_Downloader.py**
 The class _L1C_Downloader.py_ has a number of operations which achieve:
 - the user certification